bat/UltraNest.jl/docs/src/index.md

 nothing #hide
 ```

 To use UltraNest, we need to define express the prior of our model as a transformation from the unit hypercube to the model parameters.
-Here' we'll simply use a flat prior over the support `dist`:
+Here we will simply use a flat prior over the support `dist`:

 ```@example using_ultranest
 prior_transform = let dist=dist